Note: This is a simplified, quick version of our project creation docs. For full information, refer to this page:

 Conclusion

-Creating a project in Unitlab is quick and intuitive, with tools that simplify the data annotation process.
-Projects can also integrate various AI models to assist in labelling.
+Projects can also use various Foundation AI models by Unitlab Annotate or integrate their own models (BYO) models to assist in image labelling.
 The platform ensures projects are well-organized, version-controlled, and easy to share among team members.
-With multiple data upload options and the ability to define custom classes, Unitlab adapts to projects of various sizes and complexities.
+With multiple data upload options and the ability to define custom classes, Unitlab Annotate adapts to projects of various sizes and complexities.